Kode-n-Rolla/hacking_time/README.md

 			<p> Python file.
 Very useful.
 		<li><h3><a href='https://www.kali.org/tools/crunch/'>Crunch</a></h3>
 		   <p> This is one of many powerful tools for creating an offline wordlist.
 With crunch, you can specify numerous options, including min, max, and options.
 The following example creates a wordlist containing all possible combinations of 3 characters, including 1-5 and qwerty.
 You can use the -o argument to save. <p>Example: crunch 3 3 12345qwerty -o cranch.txt.
+		<li><h3><a href='https://github.com/therodri2/username_generator'>Username generator</h3>
+			<p>Could help create a list with most of the possible combinations if we have a first name and last name.
+Use git clone and python3 username_generator.py -h shows the tool's help message and optional arguments.
 	</ol>